puneethere/PaperCut/README.md

 ##To build

-To build the stand-alone java application, run this task:
+To build the stand-alone java application, run this task: mvn compile

-Go to the root directory of the project and run: mvn compile
 This will resolve all required dependencies and store them in your local maven repository.